Sustainable biofuel: Sweet sorghum in India

-International collaboration on sustainable biofuels
+International collaboration

-Roundtable on Sustainable Biomaterials
+Roundtable on Sustainable Materials

 Public attitudes and the actions of key stakeholders can play a crucial role in realising the potential of sustainable biofuels.
 Informed discussion and dialogue, based both on scientific research and an understanding of public and stakeholder views, is important.

 The Roundtable on Sustainable Materials, previously Roundtable on Sustainable Biofuels, is an international initiative which brings together farmers, companies, governments, non-governmental organizations, and scientists who are interested in the sustainability of biofuels production and distribution.
 During 2008, the Roundtable used meetings, teleconferences, and online discussions to develop a series of principles and criteria for sustainable biofuels production.

 In April 2011, the Roundtable on Sustainable Biofuels launched a set of comprehensive sustainability criteria – the "RSB Certification System."
 Biofuels producers that meet to these criteria are able to show buyers and regulators that their product has been obtained without harming the environment or violating human rights.